-You can think of cave diving as very demanding and more dangerous than reef diving, but when executed properly, cave dives are safe and extremely rewarding.
-After completing your cave diver training, you will travel to amazing places such as Bahamas islands and the Cenotes of Yucatan in Mexico, discover places only few people have ever seen and get a sense of exploration.
+You can think of cave diving as very demanding and more dangerous than reef diving, but cave dives are safe and extremely rewarding when executed properly.
+After completing your cave diver training, you will travel to amazing places such as the Bahamas islands and the Cenotes of Yucatan in Mexico, discover places only a few people have ever seen, and get a sense of exploration.

 Can I become a cave diver?

-First of all you need the right motivation: an interest for cave and for cave diving.
-If you’re a thrill seeker: pass your way!
+First of all, you need the right motivation: an interest in caves and cave diving.
+If you’re a thrill-seeker: pass your way!

 Any Open water diver with sufficient experience and habilities can start a cave diving training program.
-You should be confident diving in low-light and low visibility conditions.
-You should be qualified or comfortable learning in a two-tanks system, either in sidemount or backmount configuration.
+It would be best if you were confident diving in low-light and low visibility conditions.
+It would help if you were qualified or comfortable learning in a two-tank system, either side mount or back mount configuration.

 What will I learn during my cave diver training?

 - Dealing with problems safely and calmly